Rochdale Safer Communities

 - Support to develop independent living skills, including in a shared environment.

-- Help to access and maintain suitable long-term accommodation when the client is ready to move on.
+- Help to access and maintain suitable long-term accommodation when the customer is ready to move on.

 How to access the service